Exterior Painting Built to Last RI & MA Winters

 Exterior painting in RI typically runs $3,500–$8,500 for an average single-family home, depending on size, prep work, and color count.
 A 2,200 sq ft colonial usually falls in the $5,000–$7,000 range with full prep included.

-When is the best time to paint a house exterior in New England?+
+When is the best time to paint a house exterior in Rhode Island or Massachusetts?+

 Late May through early October is the ideal window — daytime temps consistently above 50°F and overnight above 35°F. We can paint in cooler conditions with cold-weather formulas, but spring and fall are optimal for adhesion and dry time.